kleidimilson/desafio-frontend/README.md

 ## Welcome! 👋

-Desafio para a vaga de desenvolovedor júnior na Loumar turismo.
+Desafio para a vaga de desenvolvedor júnior na Loumar turismo.
 [Link do projeto](https://desafio-frontend-jet.vercel.app/)

 **To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**